San Jose: Family Fun Central

 Play Ball!
 (Or Hockey, or Lacrosse, or Tennis…)

-Live sporting events are easy to catch: the NHL Sharks (sharks.nhl.com) play in the "Shark Tank," downtown's HP Pavilion, as does the arena football team SaberCats.
-The Pavilion also hosts the first West Coast stop on the worldwide ATP circuit, the SAP Open.
+Live sporting events are easy to catch: the NHL Sharks (sharks.nhl.com) play in the "Shark Tank," downtown's SAP Center at San Jose, as does the arena football team SaberCats.
+The Center also hosts the first West Coast stop on the worldwide ATP circuit, the SAP Open.
 See team web sites for special family pricing, like the Sharks' Family Packs on select nights.

-Adding to the appeal of San Jose as a great sports town for families, the San Francisco 49ers will soon have a new home worthy of champions, 38.4 miles south of the team's current home field, Candlestick Park in San Francisco.
-The new $1.2 billion Santa Clara Stadium, just minutes from San Jose, will not only be the new home of the NFC Champions, but it will serve as one of the world’s best outdoor sports and entertainment venues.
+Adding to the appeal of San Jose as a great sports town for families, the San Francisco 49ers will soon have a new home worthy of champions.
+The new $1.2 billion Levi Stadium, just minutes from San Jose, will not only be the new home of the NFC Champions, but it will serve as one of the world’s best outdoor sports and entertainment venues.
 This multi-purpose facility is set to debut in August 2014, offering the flexibility to host a wide range of events including, domestic and international soccer, college football, motocross, concerts and various civic events.

 More Fun Nearby